tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ### Comment

-'A specification is a technical desription of an assertion test.
-A specification is expected to have the following properies:  (1) Expected Response, (2) Authorities and Parameters.'
+'A Specification is a technical desription of an assertion test.
+A Specification is expected to have the following properies:  (1) Expected Response, (2) Authorities and Parameters.'

 ********************